samuelbarata/SEC/report_2nd_Delivery.md

 We implemented DOS protection by blocking the account making the request and not the ip of the attacker just for simplicity.
 We consider a burst of requests to be a DOS attack if it was under 400ms between requests.

+## Malicious User

+Assuming all the messages are signed, as was our intention, a malicious client cannot impersonate a server, therefore, not compromising the consistency of the system as a whole.

 ## Crash Recovery